marcel41/annotation_workflow_template/docs/index.md

         python -m pip install --upgrade pip
         python -m pip install -e ./ms3

-In the subsequent steps, the commands of the ms3 library can be called.
+From here on, the [commands of the ms3 library](#commands-used-for-performing-the-respective-task) can be called.

-### Detecting which files were changed
+### 3. Detecting which files were changed

 In order to retrieve the files that were modified during a push or pull-request event, we use the pre-defined action